Last updated in October 2013

 Germany supports Armenia in its efforts to move closer to the EU and NATO.
 The Armenian President Serzh Sargsyan met with Federal Chancellor Merkel in Berlin in June 2010.
-Armenian Foreign Minister Eduard Nalbandian and Federal Foreign Minister Westerwelle meet regularly, most recently on 14 March 2013 in Berlin.
-During his trip to the Southern Caucasus, Federal Foreign Minister Westerwelle visited Armenia on 16 March 2012, meeting with his opposite number as well as Armenian President Serzh Sargsyan and representatives of the opposition and non-governmental organizations.
+Armenian Foreign Minister Eduard Nalbandian and Federal Foreign Minister Westerwelle meet regularly, most recently on 31 October 2013 in Berlin.
+During his trip to the Southern Caucasus, Federal Foreign Minister Westerwelle visited Armenia on 16 March 2012, meeting with his opposite number as well as Armenian President Serzh Sargsyan and representatives of the opposition and non-governmental organisations.

 German Bundestag President Norbert Lammert visited Armenia in March 2013.
 German Bundestag delegations travel regularly to Armenia, the most recent visit being that by the Bundestag’s Parliamentary Friendship Group for Relations with the States of the Southern Caucasus.